 DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 201-1 Direct economic value generated and distributed Refer to our consolidated financial statements for details regarding our financial results and dividends.
-2021 Form 10-K, Item 8 Financial Statements and Supplementary Data (p.
-48) 201-2 Financial implications and other risks and opportunities due to climate change Our board, including through its committees, oversees climate-related risks as part of its broader annual enterprise risk assessment.
+2022 Form 10-K, Item 8 (Financial Statements and Supplementary Data, p.
+46) 201-2 Financial implications and other risks and opportunities due to climate change Our board, including through its committees, oversees climate-related risks as part of its broader annual enterprise risk assessment.
 Refer to our TCFD Index for information about our climate-related risks and opportunities.
-2021 Form 10-K, Item 1A.
+2022 Form 10-K, Item 1A.
 Risk Factors (p.
-13) TCFD Disclosure 201-3 Defined benefit plan obligations and other retirement plans Crown Castle offers a defined contribution plan to employees, specifically a 401(k) plan for U.Sbased employees and an 1165(e) plan for Puerto Rico-based employees.
-We offer our employees an automatic 3% base match of their contribution to a 401(k) account and have historically also made an additional annual 3% discretionary match.
-Through our discretionary "B3 Stock Award," we also make an equity contribution to each employee's 401(k) account, which has historically represented 4% of the employee's year-end base salary.
-Benefits
+12) TCFD Disclosure 201-3 Defined benefit plan obligations and other retirement plans Crown Castle offers a defined contribution plan to employees, specifically a 401(k) Plan for US-based employees and an 1165(e) Plan for Puerto Rico-based employees.
+Effective January 1, 2023, when employees contribute a minimum of 5% of their cash compensation (base pay + annual incentive/commissions), they are eligible to receive a 5% match from Crown Castle.
+Additionally, Crown Castle makes an annual Benefits contribution representing 5% of each employee's cash compensation to their retirement account through our PURPLE stock award.